Maybe it’s the fresh salt air, maybe it’s the friendly people – either way, we’re the best kept secret in Nova Scotia. Don’t tell anyone.

 It’s a slower, relaxed pace.
 No traffic or parking metres here.
 Kids can play and build castles from sand.

-Nestled among a multitude of small coves and inlets along the eastern shore of Nova Scotia, Sheet Harbour is a down-home friendly village that offers its residents a low cost of living, very low crime rate, and access to a wide variety of recreational amenities.
+Nestled among a multitude of small coves and inlets along the Eastern Shore of Nova Scotia, the Greater Sheet Harbour area is down-home friendly.
+Our communities offer residents an affordable cost of living, low crime rate, and access to a wide variety of recreational amenities.

-About 800 people call Sheet Harbour home, and the village serves the greater catchment area of 5,000 people.
+Located centrally within the area, is the central business area.
+Sheet Harbour is home to about 800 people, and the village serves the greater catchment area of 5,000 people.
 Many of whom come to work, shop, or go to school right here.

 The area has: